 When and where is it held?

-The venue is always the same—Pushkar, near Ajmer in Rajasthan.
+The fair is always held in Pushkar, near Ajmer in Rajasthan.
 It usually falls in November, depending on the Hindu calendar.
+In 2020, it will start on Sunday 22nd November.

 Getting to Pushkar